ansys/pyedb/doc/source/user_guide/design_navigation.rst

 .. note::

-   :attr:`~pyedb.grpc.edb.Edb.source_excitation` still exists, but is deprecated in favor of :attr:`~pyedb.grpc.edb.Edb.excitation_manager`.
+   ``edb.source_excitation`` still exists, but is deprecated in favor of ``edb.excitation_manager``.

-This centralization is especially useful because both :class:`~pyedb.grpc.database.hfss.Hfss` and :class:`~pyedb.grpc.database.siwave.Siwave` still contain deprecated methods and properties related to ports and excitations.
-When documenting the PyEDB architecture, it is therefore clearer to present :class:`~pyedb.grpc.database.source_excitations.SourceExcitation` as the main class for these workflows.
+This centralization is especially useful because both ``Hfss`` and ``Siwave`` still contain deprecated methods and properties related to ports and excitations.
+When documenting the PyEDB architecture, it is therefore clearer to present ``SourceExcitation`` as the main class for these workflows.

 .. _ref_simulation_setup_architecture: